enonic/starter-guillotine/README.md

 This starter kit provides a project foundation for building your own Headless CMS back-end using Enonic XP

-Complete documentation is available on https://developer.enonic.com/templates/headless-cms
+Documentation is available on https://developer.enonic.com/guildes/headless-cms-intro

 ## Quick test

-To quickly build and deploy the starter as an app (without customizing it for your own needs):
+To build and deploy the starter as an app (without customizing it for your own needs):

 .
 Clone this Github project: `git clone ...`
 .
 Build the project from project directory: `./gradlew build`